 Rock Soapwort plants are easy-to-grow perennials that form a carpet of spreading color.
-Native to Europe and Aisa, Rock Soapwort plants produce a profusion of five-petaled, pink flowers in varying shades of pink and white.
+Native to Europe and Asia, Rock Soapwort plants produce a profusion of five-petaled, pink flowers in varying shades of pink and white.
 Have patience growing Rock Soapwort flowers.
-The flowers usually begin to bloom in the second year of growth.
+The long-lasting flowers usually begin to bloom in the second year of growth.
+Flower production will cease sometime in the Fall.
+But, these cold-hardy plants will continue to grow even after the first light frost.

 Important: The plant is toxic to humans and pets.
 Make sure to keep young children and pets away from it.